sot232/ai-iam-optimizer/README.md

 *This is created for a research project to optimize the IAM policy for a given lambda function or fargate task.*

-<del>This is currently deployed in AWS as a lambda function, and available as a REST API.</del>
+This is currently deployed in AWS as a lambda function, and it is going to be available via an API endpoint.

 Please do not abuse this API endpoint.